Austin London Taxicab: High Lot

 Because the overall height of the 1930 version was much greater than the competition it received the nickname High Lot (HL) or Upright Grand.
 This design gave top hat wearing customers plenty of room.
 It was soon outselling the Beardmore and Morris-Commercial versions.

 Low Loading

 Their new Low Loading (LL) taxicab was introduced in 1934 with an overall height some 7 inches lower arranged by using the redesigned back axle (the final drive was switched from overhead to underslung) and dropped cross-braced frame introduced by Austin for their new Light Twelve-Four and Light Twelve-Six cars.

 Standard equipment included a luxuriously upholstered Standard Cab Landaulette body, cellulose blue with full windscreen, and both front and rear bumpers.
-Fire extinguisher, horn, number plates, license holder, taxi sign, Trico visional wiper and speedometer were also included.
+Fire extinguisher, horn, number plates, licence holder, taxi sign, Trico visional wiper and speedometer were also included.

 All exterior fittings were chromium plated.
 The list price was £395.
 Hire purchase terms were £50 deposit with monthly installments of £10, for a total price of £472, or £18 less if purchased completed in 40 months (rebate reduced by £3 for each additional month.)